digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_FOREIGN_EXCHANGE_SWAP_INSTRUMENT_BEGIN
   :end-before: -- CREATE_FOREIGN_EXCHANGE_SWAP_INSTRUMENT_END

-Once the instrument is created, you can book a holding on it.
-Since the issuer pays the foreign currency in the initial transaction, it means that the owner of the holding receives the foreign currency in the initial transaction.
+Once the instrument is created, you can create a holding on it.
+The owner of the holding receives the foreign currency in the initial transaction.
 In the final transaction the sides are reversed.

 Credit Default
 ==============